Get a property report and suburb profile for any property in Griffin

 Griffin rental market trends

-The rental market in Griffin has experienced moderate growth, with house rents increasing by 6.8% over the past year to $630 per week, while unit rents have seen a more significant rise of 11.0% to $555 per week.
-This growth reflects the suburb's appeal, driven by its family-friendly environment and proximity to essential amenities, making it an attractive option for both renters and investors.
+The rental market in Griffin has experienced moderate growth, with house rents increasing 8.3% over the past year to $650 per week, while unit rents have seen a 3.8% rise to $550 per week.
+With its appealing suburban lifestyle and proximity to key amenities, Griffin continues to attract both renters and investors seeking steady returns in a growing community.

 Suburbs near Griffin